microsoft/r-server-loan-credit-risk/ODBC.md

 <li>	Finally, click <code>OK</code> and close the window.
 </li>
 <p></p>
-You are now ready to use this connection in PowerBI.
+You are now ready to use this connection in PowerBI. <a href="Visualize_Results.html">Return to  Visualizing Results with PowerBI</a>.
 <p></p>